Prince-Sharma002/Web-Development-/Notes of Web Development/Short Important Notes.md

 - In **css** you can change element type using display attribute
 - Inline-block attribute show properties of both inline and block. we can change height and width and next element placed next to in inline-block element.
+- To change position of element to center which have already width set/specify you can use margin e.g - margin( 0 auto 0 auto ); is the css code attribute you can use on the element